Mechanical watch: History

 As new kinds of escapements were created which served to better isolate the watch from its time source, the balance spring, watches could be built without a fusee and still be accurate.

 In the 18th century the original verge escapement, which required a fusee, was gradually replaced in better French watches with the cylinder escapement, and in British watches with the duplex escapement.
-Then in the 19th century both were superseded by the lever escapement which has been used almost exclusively ever since.
+In the 19th century, both were superseded by the lever escapement which has been used almost exclusively ever since.
 A cheaper version of the lever, the pin lever escapement, patented in 1867 by Georges Frederic Roskopf was used in inexpensive watches until the 1970s.

 As manual-wound mechanical watches became less popular and less favored in the 1970s, watch design and industrialists came out with the automatic watch.
 Whereas a mechanically-wound watch must be wound with the pendant or a levered setting, an automatic watch does not need to be wound by the pendant; simply rotating the watch winds the watch automatically.
 The interior of an automatic watch houses a swiveling metal or brass "plate" that swivels on its axis when the watch is shaken horizontally.